Definition and Example of a 409a Valuation

-A failure to get a 409a valuation could get your company in trouble with the IRS and create headaches for your employees.
-Here are some key things to know so you can compensate your employees with stock options and remain in compliance.
+Failure to get a 409a valuation could get your company in trouble with the Internal Revenue Service (IRS) and create headaches for your employees.

 To understand 409a valuations, it helps to understand how private companies reward employees with stock options.
 Here’s an example of how they work:

-- Company A hires a new employee and offers him the option to buy 1,000 shares of stock at the current fair market value.
-Let’s say each share is worth $1 at this point in time.
-This price is known as the “strike price.
+- Company A hires a new employee and offers them the option to buy 1,000 shares of stock at the current fair market value.
+Suppose each share is worth $1 at this point in time.
+This price is known as the “strike" price.

-- Company A tells the employee he can “exercise” that option after five years of working at the company.
+- Company A tells the employee they can “exercise” that option after five years of working at the company.
 This is known as the “vesting period.”
 The vesting period at companies can vary.

-- Five years pass and shares are now worth $30 per share.
-The employee exercises his option to buy 1,000 shares at $1 each.
-In essence, he pays $1,000 for something worth 30 times that.
+- Five years pass, and shares are now worth $30 per share.
+The employee exercises their option to buy 1,000 shares at $1 each.
+In essence, they pay $1,000 for something worth 30 times that.

-- The employee can then sell the stock at $30 per share and make a nice profit.
+- The employee can either keep the stock or sell it at $30 per share and make a profit.

-A 409a valuation is necessary in this situation to determine the option price being offered to employees.
+A 409a valuation is necessary for this situation to determine the option price being offered to employees.
 The IRS does not want companies to simply make up a valuation.
-While employees surely would like to buy shares at the lowest price possible, if your company values itself too low, it could be accused of offering super cheap stock options as a way of hiding income.
+While employees surely would like to buy shares at the lowest price possible, if your company values itself too low, it could be accused of offering super-cheap stock options as a way of hiding income.

-If you hire an outside firm to do an appraisal—which is the recommended way—that group can determine fair market value by examining the company’s financial statements.
-The firm may analyze the company’s cash flows, its assets, or both.
+The recommended way to do an appraisal is to hire an outside firm.
+That group can determine fair market value by examining the company’s financial statements.
+The firm may analyze the company’s cash flows, assets, or both.
 It may also perform comparisons against companies of similar size in similar industries.

-There are software programs that can help you determine fair market value yourself, and this may save your company money.
-But, this is riskier than hiring an outside firm because you may not be eligible for something called “safe harbor.”
+Software programs exist to help you determine fair market value yourself, which may save your company money.
+But doing so is riskier than hiring an outside firm, because you may not be eligible for something called “safe harbor.”
 If you obtain safe harbor, the IRS is required to accept your valuation unless it can prove it to be unreasonable.
 The burden of proof is placed on the IRS.
 Generally speaking, it’s hard to get safe harbor status unless the valuation is done by a qualified third party.

 Hiring an outside firm to perform your 409a valuation will take roughly a month.
-Running the actual report may take a few weeks, and you must account for time to collect your necessary data up from and then make revisions later.
+Running the actual report may take a few weeks, and you must account for time to collect your necessary data and any necessary revisions.

-Let’s say you are a startup that is eager to issue stock options for employees and skip the process of a 409a valuation.
-You simply guess what you think is a reasonable price for shares.
+Suppose your startup company is eager to issue stock options to employees and skips the process of a 409a valuation.
+Instead, you just guess what a reasonable share price would be.

-You may be able to get away with this, but if you are audited by the IRS, you could find yourself in a world of hurt.
-First, the employee is immediately taxed at the ordinary income rate for all vested options, plus a 20 percent penalty.
-There may be additional state penalties, interest on unpaid taxes, and other charges.
-Imagine what happens to the company if it handed out stock options to dozens or even hundreds of employees in this way.
+If you are audited by the IRS, you could find yourself in serious difficulties.
+Employees could immediately be taxed at the ordinary income rate for all vested options, plus a 20% understatement penalty.
+There might be additional state penalties, interest on unpaid taxes, and other charges.

 In short, obtaining a 409a valuation is an essential step for a company that’s ready to start compensating employees through stock options.
 You can move forward knowing that you are in compliance, and consider it a rite of passage as your firm grows.